 Bright green foliage contrasts beautifully with striking red stems, pair up with other red plants to bring out the stem color; bronze hues in winter; water with restraint if planting in full shade

-Dwarf Pygmy Falsecypress has light green foliage.
-The scale-like leaves turn coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Dwarf Pygmy Falsecypress is a dwarf conifer which is primarily valued in the garden for its interestingly mounded form.
+It has light green evergreen foliage.
+The scale-like sprays of foliage turn coppery-bronze in the fall, which persists throughout the winter.
 The red stems can be quite attractive.

 Dwarf Pygmy Falsecypress is a multi-stemmed evergreen shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.